Staff within the courts work to deliver justice to the public effectively and efficiently.

-County Court Money Claims CentreThe County Court Money Claims Centre (CCMCC) deals with designated money claims providing a critical supporting service to the county courts.
+County Court Money Claims CentreThe County Court Money Claims Centre (CCMCC) deals with part 7 claims for money only providing a critical supporting service to the county court.

 The work done includes issue, entry of judgment, acknowledgements of service, defences and processing completed allocation questionnaires.
-If at any stage an oral hearing is required the claim will be transferred to a local county court.
-The CCMCC will also issue warrants of execution on designated money claims where judgment has been entered at the centre.
+If at any stage an oral hearing is required the claim will be transferred to a local county court hearing centre.
+The CCMCC will also issue warrants of control on part 7 claims for money only where judgment has been entered at the centre.

-A dedicated telephone contact team deals with all queries relating to cases issued through the CCMCC up until the point of transfer to a local county court.
+A dedicated telephone contact team deals with all queries relating to cases issued through the CCMCC up until the point of transfer to a local county court hearing centre.

 Contact the County Court Money Claims Centre